Funding for postdoctoral researchers and habilitation candidates

 The Alexander von Humboldt Foundation and the DAAD offer fellowships for international postdoctoral researchers who are coming to Germany and researchers based in Germany who want to go abroad.

-FAU’s Welcome Centre supports international postdoctoral researchers with all organisational questions before they arrive and during their stay in Erlangen or Nuremberg.
+FAU’s Welcome Center supports international postdoctoral researchers with all organizational questions before they arrive and during their stay in Erlangen or Nuremberg.
 In addition, FAU’s Dual Career Service can provide assistance for partners of international postdoctoral researchers when looking for work.

 Further information on research funding